Support / Junior / Replace the Main Brush Motor

 What You Need: (click to shop)

-To replace the main brush motor on Bob PetHair Plus, you will need a Phillips head screwdriver, a flat head screwdriver, and a new main brush motor.
+To replace Junior’s main brush motor, you’ll need a Phillips head screwdriver, the flat head screwdriver included in Junior’s box, and a new main brush motor.

 Slide the power inlet down and tuck it somewhere safe to avoid compressing its wires.

 To detach Junior’s cover completely, disconnect 4 circuit plugs:

 Two at the lower edge of the mainboard, near the wheels.